-Joseph R. "Bobby" Banks, Marco Baccanello and Fern Ellen Thomas will serve on the nomination committee, which will be chaired by Fern Ellen Thomas.
+Joseph R. "Bobby" Banks, Marco Baccanello and Fern Ellen Thomas serves on the nomination committee, which is chaired by Fern Ellen Thomas.
 Our board of Directors has determined that each member of the nomination committee is "independent" as defined in the applicable Nasdaq rules.
 The nomination committee's responsibilities include: